 It is recommended that pet owners familiarize themselves with the location of the VEC hospital so that, in the event of an emergency, their pet can be delivered to the facility in a timely manner, saving precious moments that could be critical to a successful prognosis.

 The Veterinary Emergency Clinic practices triage, which is the practice of prioritizing emergency cases relative to the level of severity.
 Upon presentation to the hospital each patient’s situation is evaluated, and the priority sequence established, in order to ensure the most timely and appropriate care.

 Featured Team Member

-Here at the VEC we are so fortunate to have so many incredible staff members who are dedicated to their patients, clients and the team here at the clinic.
-Here we will showcase these amazing people and plan to post a “featured employee” every 3-4 weeks!
+At the VEC we are very fortunate to have so many incredible staff members who are dedicated to their patients, clients and the team here at the clinic.
+Every 3-4 weeks we will feature one of these amazing people here and on our Facebook page so we can all get to know them better!

 What pets do you have?

 Sydney – Domestic Short Hair – retired VEC blood donor (he saved lives!)

 Ruxen “Rodney” – Domestic Short Hair – (hasn’t saved any lives ..)